Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 layout: post
 title:  "Train a basic wild mushroom classifier"
 date:   2017-12-13 14:30:00
-excerpt: "(draft mode) Train a basic image classification model to identify 5 types of wild mushrooms, with Transfer Learning, Tensorflow, Tensorboard, MobileNet, and ImageNet images."
+excerpt: "Train a basic image classification model to identify 5 types of wild mushrooms, with Transfer Learning, Tensorflow, Tensorboard, MobileNet, and ImageNet images.
+Inspired by the Tensorflow for Poets Google Lab."
 image: "/images/blog/mushroom-classifier-poc.png"
 ---